ozzann/my-vagrant/README.md

 This repo contains Vagrantfile and bootstrap shell scripts, and some configs required for all VMs to set up correctly.

 The goal of this Vagrant file is to create a simplified real environment, including Jenkins server for CI and a production server.
 More detailed, it should put together a pipeline from a GitHub repository through a Jenkins build to deploy an application running in a Docker container, with a redeployment every time a change is checked in that builds and tests correctly.
 The application deployed at the production is a simple C# network application.
-It listens on a port and send back "Hello, world!" message.
+It listens on a port and sends back "Hello, world!" message.

 The Vagrantfile creates three virtual machines.
-One of them is for Jenkins Server.
-Also because the production should be managed by Puppet, there are also Puppet Master VM and Production VM is a Puppet Agent at the same time.
+One of them is for Jenkins Server, the second one is for Production.
+Because the production should be managed by Puppet, there is also Puppet Master VM and Production VM is a Puppet Agent at the same time.
 All of the machines are Ubuntu Desktop 14.04 based development boxes.

 ## Prerequisites